consentdotio/benchmarks/README.md

 ## Overview

-This tool measures various performance metrics when loading web applications with diiferent cookie consent solutions.
+This tool measures various performance metrics when loading web applications with different cookie consent solutions.
 It helps developers understand the performance implications of their cookie consent implementation choices.

+For detailed information about how benchmarks are measured, see [METHODOLOGY.md](./METHODOLOGY.md).

 ## Metrics Measured